Categories

 CASE STUDY

-Coin Bureau Finance: Launching & Scaling A New YouTube Channel Case Study
+Coin Bureau Finance (Finance Bureau): Launching & Scaling A New YouTube Channel Case Study

 Coin Bureau Finance was launched as a new vertical within the Coin Bureau media ecosystem, designed to cover traditional finance, macroeconomics, banks, institutions, and systemic risk — adjacent to crypto, but aimed at a broader, more mainstream audience.

-The objective was clear: prove product–market fit quickly, build algorithmic trust from zero, and establish the channel as a credible finance authority — without relying purely on the primary Coin Bureau audience.
+The objective was clear: prove product–market fit quickly, build algorithmic trust from scratch, and establish the channel as a credible financial authority — without relying solely on the primary Coin Bureau audience.

 Outcome: The channel scaled from 0 → 25,000 subscribers in 2 months with strong daily view velocity and repeatable performance patterns.